 Submitting and deleting sent print jobs

-With the above mentioned features enabled on the MyQ server, sent jobs require additional information before they can be printed.
-After these jobs are sent to the MyQ server, they are paused there and cannot be printed until the necessary information is provided, for example until their project is selected.
+With the above-mentioned features enabled on the MyQ server, sent jobs require additional information before they can be printed.
+After these jobs are sent to the MyQ server, they are paused there and cannot be printed until the necessary information is provided, for example until the user logs into MDC or until their project is selected.

-Each time the job is paused, the job management window of the MyQ Desktop Client application appears on the screen.
+Each time a job is sent to the server the job is paused.
+If user interaction scripts and projects are disabled, then the user will just need to log into MDC and the job will be assigned to the logged in user and it’s placed in the ready state.
+The job management window of the MyQ Desktop Client application appears on the screen if projects are enabled or if a user interaction script is enabled.
 In this window, the user can submit the job by clicking Print Job or delete it by clicking Delete Job.
 They can also select the Apply to all jobs option to submit or delete all the jobs in this way.

 Selecting Logout without any action will also delete the logged in user’s print jobs.
 When the user logs out, all the unprinted jobs are, for security reasons, deleted from the server; no one else on a shared computer can now print those jobs.